ACCarnall/bagpipes/docs/index.rst

 Bagpipes can be installed with pip:

 .. code::

     pip install bagpipes

-Bagpipes is developed at GitHub, view the source `here <https://github.com/ACCarnall/bagpipes>`_.
-An important note is that the code will not run from simply cloning the GitHub repository.
+Bagpipes is `developed at GitHub <https://github.com/ACCarnall/bagpipes>`_.
+Please note that the code will not run from simply cloning the GitHub repository.
 This is because the large model grid files aren't included.
 The default pip installation comes with the BC03 models used in Carnall et al. (2017).
 If you'd like to use other models with bagpipes please contact me directly.

 Getting started